guanquann/tp/docs/DeveloperGuide.md

    1. Test case: `deleteorder x o/1` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Listing favourites

+1. Listing contacts that have been added to favourites

+   1. Prerequisites: Add a few contacts to favourites using the `addfav` command.

+   1. Test case: `listfav`<br>
+      Expected: All contacts that have been added to favourites are displayed.
+A success response is shown in the status message.

+   1. Test case: `listfav x` (where x is any non-space character(s))<bar>
+         Expected: An error message indicating invalid command format due to trailing text after `listfav` is shown.
+No filtering occurs on the displayed list.

+2. Removing a contact from favourites after `listfav`

+   1. Prerequisites: Call `listfav` successfully.

+   1. Test case: `removefav i/1`<br>
+      Expected: The first contact currently displayed in list of favourites is removed as favourite.
+A successful status message shows the name of the contact removed from favourites.
+Updated full list of contacts is shown.

 ### Saving data